-The second is regarding patients who may not have necessarily grown up with gaming or technology, but will benefit from the implementation of gaming as a means of simulating a task they do find meaningful.
+The second is regarding patients who may not have necessarily grown up with gaming or technology but will benefit from the implementation of gaming as a means of simulating a task they do find meaningful.
 An example of this could be having a former homemaker who sustained a traumatic brain injury engage in a cooking game on the Xbox in order to work on her sequencing, planning, and executive functioning skills required to prepare a meal without the risks associated with sharp knives and open flames during recovery.

 There is no shortage of evidence-based research supporting the efficacy of video game use with patients in order to promote functional gains.

-In general, research shows that video games offer an enjoyable and engaging series of tasks or storylines that provide immediate feedback and motivate the player to continue engagement in play through completion of personal achievements (beating your opponent, reaching a checkpoint, completing the game).
-Gaming requires a multitude of cognitive, physical and social demands that can all be simultaneously improved during treatment sessions when gaming is correctly and purposefully implemented in therapy.
+In general, research shows that video games offer an enjoyable and engaging series of tasks or storylines that provide immediate feedback and motivate the player to continue engagement in play through the completion of personal achievements (beating your opponent, reaching a checkpoint, completing the game).
+Gaming requires a multitude of cognitive, physical, and social demands that can all be simultaneously improved during treatment sessions when gaming is correctly and purposefully implemented in therapy.

-With the Nintendo Wii officially hitting its 12th year on the market since its initial release, there have been many studies on implementation of the Wii specifically with patients recovering from neurological deficits such as CVA, Parkinson’s, cerebral palsy, etc.
+With the Nintendo Wii officially hitting its 12th year on the market since its initial release, there have been many studies on the implementation of the Wii specifically with patients recovering from neurological deficits such as CVA, Parkinson’s, cerebral palsy, etc.